 The downhill drift trike or ‘bugina’ track runs down just outside the edge of the forested mountain bike trails.
-A bugina a kind of low tricycle with no pedals that is propelled by gravity alone, so it just kind of drifts downhill.
+A bugina is a kind of low tricycle with no pedals that is propelled by gravity alone, so it just kind of drifts downhill.
 All you have to do is stay gently on the brakes and try to steer the contraction so it stays on the track and doesn’t drift off course.
 Of course, I couldn’t manage it without a little misadventure.
 My seat kept coming unattached and meaning my bum was dragging along on the ground as the trike sped downhill.

 I think Dave from Dave on Arrival and I must have had the same drift trike as me, as you can see here in his video of our adventures at Bikepark Kopřivná.

-I found this activity less terrifying than the mountain biking and so much fun I even had a second go.
+I found this activity less terrifying than mountain biking and so much fun I even had a second go.
 In fact, if we hadn’t been running out of time I’d have had a third attempt at it.

 Where to Stay in Jeseniky Mountains